Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - Windows 7 SP1
 - Cygwin and PowerShell

 All Vagrant commands must be executed from the project's root directory.
 The Vagrant image should be version 1.0.6.
-Please see the details below about how to download the image.
+See the details below about how to download the image.

-### Installing Vagrant Behind the Proxy Server
+### Installing Vagrant and Nugrant Behind the Proxy Server

+Before we
 - Upgrade PowerShell to at least version 4.0.
-PowerShell is used internally by Vagrant and the old version of PowerShell made Vagrant freeze.
+Vagrant uses PowerShell internally and the old version of PowerShell made Vagrant freeze up.
 The package can be found here: [PowerShell Package](https://www.microsoft.com/en-us/download/details.aspx?id=40855)
 - Install Vagrant from here: [Vagrant Installation](https://www.vagrantup.com/downloads.html)
-- Add it to the PATH system variable.
+- To access Vagrant from the command line, add it to the PATH system variable.
-- To allow the use of `.vagrantuser` files, install the Nugrant plugin.
+- To be able to use `.vagrantuser` files, you have to also install the Nugrant plugin.
-- Set the `http_proxy` and `https_proxy` environment variables, and then execute the following command:
+- Next, set the `http_proxy` and `https_proxy` environment variables, and then execute the following command:

 ```
     export http_proxy=http://PROXY_USER:PROXY_PASSWORD_HERE@proxy.server.com:80/